blabond/ioBroker.maxxi-charge/README.md

 ## Changelog

 ### 1.4.41 (2025-06-10)
-- Local API now stores the connecting IP if none is provided.
 - Multiple CCUs can be connected simultaneously; `info.aktivCCU` lists all active devices.

 ### 1.4.40 (2025-05-13)